top of page

 The Saint Mercedes Scholarships

 The partial scholarships for adults 18 years and older are named after Saint Mercedes, the vocal artist and coach who helped Marcellé begin reconnecting with her voice at a time when the music industry made it difficult to hear herself.
-These scholarships—awarding up to 75% of the tuition cost for Masterclass Only, Masterclass and Asynchronous Coaching, or Masterclass and Live One-on-One Coaching—support adult singers and songwriters who are building their skills while learning to stay rooted in their own artistic identity.
-Because working musicians, emerging artists, and adults studying contemporary music in college often feel pressure to meet industry expectations, hit milestones quickly, or mold themselves into what they believe they “should” sound like, The Saint Mercedes Scholarships create space for high-level training that does not sacrifice emotional clarity or internal grounding.
-The masterclasses at Once Upon a Voice offer a rigorous, professional curriculum in singing, songwriting, piano, and music production, while also honoring the experiences that many adults carry with them—including trauma histories, neurodivergent needs, and the complex emotions that shape creative expression.
-Students refine their sound, strengthen their craft, and develop a vocal, lyrical, or compositional style that reflects who they truly are, not who they feel forced to be.
+These need-based scholarships are immediately available to adults seeking access to Once Upon a Voice’s services.
+To utilize this support, please begin the booking process for your desired service; you will select your scholarship tier within the mandatory intake form and apply the corresponding discount code at checkout to adjust your tuition instantly.
+Depending on financial need and availability, these awards may cover up to 75% of the tuition cost for Masterclass Only, Masterclass with Asynchronous Coaching, or Masterclass with Live One-on-One Coaching.
+These scholarships support adult singers and songwriters who are building their skills while learning to stay rooted in their own artistic identity.
+Working musicians, emerging artists, and adults studying contemporary music in college often feel pressure to meet industry expectations, reach milestones quickly, or mold themselves into what they believe they “should” sound like.
+The Saint Mercedes Scholarships create space for high-level training that does not sacrifice emotional clarity or internal grounding.
+The masterclasses at Once Upon a Voice offer a rigorous, professional curriculum in singing, songwriting, piano, and music production, while also honoring the lived experiences many adults carry with them—including trauma histories, neurodivergent needs, and the complex emotional landscapes that shape creative expression.
+Students refine their sound, strengthen their craft, and develop a vocal, lyrical, or compositional style that reflects who they truly are, not who they feel pressured to be.
 Saint Mercedes is a New Orleans–based vocal artist and international vocal coach whose teaching is shaped by profound resilience.
 After surviving thyroid cancer and awakening from surgery with a paralyzed vocal fold, she relearned how to express music with asymmetrical anatomy.
-Her recovery led her to teach from a place that blends technical mastery with emotional and spiritual depth—reminding artists that the voice is inseparable from thought, feeling, and personal truth.
-Her work as Saint Mercedes centers purpose, alignment, and the healing capacity of sound, while her project Medicinal Harmony cultivates intergenerational spaces for musical connection.
+That experience transformed her approach to teaching, blending technical mastery with emotional and spiritual depth and reminding artists that the voice is inseparable from thought, feeling, and personal truth.
+Her work centers purpose, alignment, and the healing capacity of sound, and through projects like Medicinal Harmony, she cultivates intergenerational spaces for musical connection.
 As full-time faculty at Loyola University New Orleans, she guides students with the same mixture of precision, introspection, and artistic anchoring that defines her performances.
 Marcellé began studying with Saint Mercedes after graduating from Loyola, during the early years of her professional life and while training in graduate-level music therapy.
-Their time together was short, but the shift it created was lasting.
+Their time together was brief, but the shift it created was lasting.
 “I was so focused on the industry—on what I was supposed to achieve, on what my career should look like—that I lost track of singing for joy,” Marcellé shares.
 “Mercedes made me curious again.
 She helped me notice what was happening inside my voice, inside my body, inside my emotions.”
 Although reconnecting with her voice would become a longer journey—one she would later deepen through additional mentors and trauma therapies—Mercedes opened the path by teaching her that a voice is not a ladder to success; it is something to honor, protect, and understand.
 “She helped me start finding my voice again.
 And I want every adult who studies with me to feel that same sense of reconnection, whether they express themselves through singing, songwriting, or a blend of both.”
-These scholarships honor Saint Mercedes's example—teaching adults not only how to strengthen their technique, but how to stay anchored in themselves as they move through a demanding industry.
-Her approach reaches beyond perfectionism and accolades, showing musicians that mastery and meaning are inseparable: the voice grows best when the artist is grounded, present, and connected to something deeper than external milestones.
-At Once Upon a Voice, our adult services weave these values together.
-We offer exceptional, professional-level training in voice, songwriting, piano, and producing, while also supporting the inner clarity needed to sustain an authentic musical life.
-Rather than pushing artists toward an image of success that disconnects them from their own sound, we help them refine their craft in ways that remain embodied and self-aligned—matching the way Saint Mercedes teaches adults to return to their voices with honesty instead of pressure.
-In the future, these scholarships will be sustained and supported through Voicelore, a nonprofit in development to protect what Saint Mercedes believes in: making premium-level music training available to every adult who needs it.
-Voicelore will help keep these scholarships fully available each year and will also support equipment, in-person experiences, and creative opportunities that help adult musicians connect with their voices.
-Learn more at voicelore.org.
+These scholarships honor Saint Mercedes’s example by supporting adults not only in strengthening technique, but in staying anchored in themselves as they navigate a demanding industry.
+Her approach reaches beyond perfectionism and external validation, showing musicians that mastery and meaning are inseparable.
+At Once Upon a Voice, adult services reflect those same values.
+We offer professional-level training in voice, songwriting, piano, and producing while also supporting the inner clarity needed to sustain an authentic musical life.
+Rather than pushing artists toward an image of success that disconnects them from their own sound, we help them refine their craft in ways that remain embodied, self-aligned, and sustainable.

 The Steven Boyd Scholarships